lazycatworkshop/myrsa/doc/rsa_lab_signing.md

 0000005e
 ```

-DER, Distinguished Encoding Rules, is defined in ASN.1, Abstract Syntax Notation One, which provides a notation defining the syntax of various data.
-The encoded data are in binary ready to be used for processing.
+DER, Distinguished Encoding Rules[X.680], which provides a notation defining the syntax of various data.
+The data are in binary ready for processing.

 The first byte, 30 hex, is a tag of SEQUENCE: